topbitdu/unidom-common/ROADMAP.md

 1. Improve the Model Extension to add the .``to_id`` method

 ## v0.5
-1. Supported the No-SQL columns in the Model Extension
+1. Improve the Model Extension to support the No-SQL columns

 ## v0.5.1
 1. Fixed the issue of No-SQL columns reader methods